blurbusters/RefreshRateCalculator/README.md

 * **Output:** Accurate filtered and dejittered floating-point Hz estimate & refresh cycle timestamps.
 * **Algorithm:** Combination of frame counting, jitter filtering, ignoring missed frames, and averaging.

-1. This is also a way to measure a GPU clock source indirectly, since the GPU generates the refresh rate during fixed Hz.
-2. IMPORTANT VRR NOTE: This algorithm does not generate a GPU clock source when running this on a variable refresh rate display
-(e.g. GSYNC/FreeSync), but can still measure the foreground software application's fixed-framerate operation during windowed-VRR-enabled operation, such as desktop compositor (e.g. DWM).
-This can allow a background application to match the frame rate of the desktop compositor or foreground application (e.g. 60fps capped app on VRR display).
-This algorithm currently degrades severely during varying-framerate operation on a VRR display.

 # LICENSE - Apache-2.0

 ```